Hanzo the Razor

-Hanzo the Razor (かみそり 半蔵, Kamisori Hanzō) is a fictional character featured in the trilogy of Japanese chanbara films of the same name.
+Hanzo the Razor (かみそり 半蔵, Kamisori Hanzō) is a fictional character featured in the trilogy of Japanese chanbara films of the same name originating in the manga series Goyōkiba by Kazuo Koike and Takeshi Kanda.
 The films star Shintaro Katsu as the title character.
 He also produced the trilogy through his own Katsu Productions.

+History

-After the decline of Daiei at the end of the 1960s, Shintaro Katsu established his own independent production company in 1967 called Katsu Productions.
+After the decline of Daiei at the end of the 1960s, Shintaro Katsu established his own independent production company in 1967 called Katsu Productions, forming a partnership wih Toho.
 In 1972, Katsu Productions released the chanbara film trilogy with the Hanzo the Razor: Sword of Justice based on a gekiga by Koike Kazuo.

 The film series is about an incorruptible law enforcer during the Edo period, who has a strong sense of justice which dictates his every move.
 The film incorporates elements of exploitation film, and is highly sexual: Hanzo has an outlandishly large penis which is a recurring theme, and he uses it to interrogate women, usually by rape, to reveal a case's hidden secrets and truths.